hundeboll/grind/README.markdown

-`grind` - A Simple Client for Google Drive
+`grind` - A Client for Google Drive
 =========================================

 `grind` is yet another client for Google Drive.
 It is written in python as a reaction to missing features and bugs of the currently existing alternatives.
 It is primarily meant to satisfy the needs of the author, but ideas, suggestions, bug reports, and patches are always welcome.